Geology

 - General Education:AA/AS Area IV; CSU Area B1; IGETC Area 5A

-This course is an integrated study of the world's oceans, including the physical, chemical, biological and human-made processes that affect the oceans.
-Topics include plate tectonics, ocean basins and sediments, water chemistry, waves, tides, shoreline processes, ocean currents and its biosystems.
-Humans have impacted nearly all aspects of the oceans, which are critical to our species.
-Regional oceanographic features are emphasized and a field trip to gain familiarity with regional physical shoreline features is required.
+This course is an integrated study of the world's oceans, including the physical, chemical, biological, and human-made processes that affect the oceans.
+Topics include plate tectonics, ocean basins and sediments, water chemistry, waves, tides, shoreline processes, ocean currents, and biosystems.
+Human impacts on oceans will also be discussed.
+Regional oceanographic features are emphasized and field experiences may be required.
 This course is not open to students who have completed GEOG 308.

 Student Learning Outcomes